malariagen/fits/documentation/database_design_v1.md

 ## Other views
 There are several other views in the database, but they are temporary/test ones, and are not an essential part of FITS.
 They may be altered or removed at any point in the future.
 Therefore, if a view is not listed here, ignore it.

+# Access
+For obvious basic operational security reasons, database access details can not, and should not, be part of this documentation, or this repository.
+For access to the FITS database, ask Magnus.